Samsung Galaxy Z Flip 6 review: A great flip phone that misses the point

 • You can now fit multiple widgets on a single panel.

-• Apps only accessible via Labs or Good Lock extension.
+• Apps are only accessible via Labs or the Good Lock extension.

 As expected, my experience with the Galaxy Z Flip 6 cover screen has been mixed.
-Samsung continues to hinder the cover screen experience in the same ways that it did with the Galaxy Z Flip 5, so I won't really rehash that too much.
-The focus is on panels, or "widgets," and less on using full apps, and the experience as intended works, for the most part.
+Samsung continues to hinder the cover screen experience in the same ways that it did with the Galaxy Z Flip 5.
+The focus is on panels, or "widgets," rather than using full apps, and the experience, as intended, works for the most part.

 Widgets like Weather are well-designed and mostly do what's expected of them, providing glanceable information, so you're hopefully opening your phone less for certain things.
-Unfortunately, you can't really interact with them much aside from scrolling through details or selecting different days to view.
+Unfortunately, you can't interact with them much beyond scrolling through details or selecting different days to view.

 (Image credit: Derrek Lee / Android Central)

 Interestingly, Samsung now lets you fit multiple widgets onto a single panel.
 This is somewhat limited, too, as you'll have to select from preset dimensions.
-Some options will take up a full panel, while others will fit into 2x2 or 2x4 spaces, but it depends on the app, and you can't resize them like you can on the Razr Plus 2024 cover screen.
+Some options will occupy a full panel, while others will fit into 2x2 or 2x4 spaces, depending on the app.
+However, note that you cannot resize them like you can on the Razr Plus 2024 cover screen.

 Gemini on the Galaxy Z Flip 6 cover screen